gaomigithub/codePractices/README.md

 # codePractices
-Code Practices did in the college
+Code Practices did in the college.
+Java, C#, and a bit of c/c++ and ASP.NET
+Keep training!